How Movies Taught Me to Romanticize Chaos (And How I’m Unlearning It)

 Movie after movie became a blueprint for how I thought love or life was supposed to feel.

-All of these films taught me that love had to feel overwhelming, painfully confusing, and dramatic as hell.
+A lot of the films I adored taught me that love had to feel overwhelming, painfully confusing, and dramatic as hell.

 And without realizing it, I started to truly believe it.